List of Twin Peaks characters: Mike Nelson

-Mike Nelson, portrayed by Gary Hershberger, was close friends with Bobby Briggs and was the boyfriend of Donna Hayward.
+Mike Nelson, portrayed by Gary Hershberger, was Donna Hayward's boyfriend and close friends with Bobby Briggs.
 He was on both the high school football and wrestling teams.
 On the other hand, he also dealt drugs with Bobby on behalf of Leo Johnson, their supplier.

-As Donna grew closer to James Hurley, she broke up with Mike.
-Mike initially didn't take the breakup well, but soon became involved with an amnesiac Nadine Hurley.
+As Donna grows closer to James Hurley, she breaks up with Mike.
+Mike initially did not take the breakup well, but soon became involved with an amnesiac Nadine Hurley.
 Mike fell in love with Nadine and planned to marry her, but was heartbroken when she regained her memory and had no recollection of her affection for him.
 It is not known if Nadine went back to her husband, Big Ed.
 Mike is a businessman by 2014 and angrily rejects a job application from Steven Burnett, citing Steven's lack of professionalism.

 Mike was illustrative of the theme of duality that pervaded Twin Peaks.
-He was, with Bobby, one of two duos in the series named "Mike" and "Bob," the other being Mike / Phillip Gerard the one-armed man, and Bob.
+He was, with Bobby, one of two duos in the series named "Mike" and "Bob", the others being Mike / Phillip Gerard the one-armed man and Bob.

 Margaret Lanterman (Log Lady)

 Margaret Lanterman, better known as the Log Lady, makes semi-regular appearances in both seasons, and is played by Catherine E. Coulson, who also very briefly reprised the role for a single scene in the prequel film Twin Peaks: Fire Walk with Me.

 The Log Lady is a fixture in the town of Twin Peaks by the time of Laura Palmer's murder, and most residents in the town regard her as crazy.
-This is mainly due to her habit of always carrying a small log in her arms, with which she seems to share a psychic connection, often dispensing advice and visions of clairvoyance which she claims come from the log; prior to the murder, she delivers moving and cryptic warnings to Laura Palmer herself.
+This is mainly due to her habit of always carrying a small log in her arms, with which she seems to share a psychic connection, often dispensing advice and visions of clairvoyance that she claims come from the log; before the murder, she delivers moving and cryptic warnings to Laura Palmer herself.
 The Log Lady does not interpret the messages transmitted by the log, but instead functions as a medium for the information it conveys.

 Margaret returns in the 2017 series, where she sends Deputy Chief Hawk a message about a missing clue about Dale Cooper that is connected to Hawk's heritage.
 The clue turns out to be three pages of Laura Palmer's diary hidden in a bathroom stall in the sheriff's department.
 She later sends Hawk a second clue mentioning Laura.